wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added a check to prevent an extra empty line output with a notice/message.

 = 4.0.7 =
 - Stripe sca subscriptions enhancement: restore the custom field value from the original webhook notification (when available).
 - Custom fields data (if available) is also saved in the swpm_transactions custom post type after a transaction.